BalajiArumugam-001/JavaScript-Learning/README.md

 Hi guys,
 This article helps you to understand programming bettter.

+ Basics of Programming:(going to learn)
+ *Why programming?
+ *What is Programming?
+ *Input/Output
+ *First Program
+ *Variables and memory management
+ *Syntax and Naming convention
+ *type conversion
+ *If condition
+ *loops
+ *Switch statement
+ *Arrays and strings
+ *In-built functions
+ *Debugging
+ *Pattern Printing Program for Logic building
+ *Basic Program

 what is Javascript ?

   1.JavaScript is the Programming Language for the Web.